Kurento/kurento-tree/kurento-tree-server/README.md

 kurento-tree-server
 ======================

-The kurento-tree-server is a service for creation WebRTC broadcasting trees (one to many).
-It exports a JsonRPC API based on WebSockets.
+kurento-tree-server allows creation of WebRTC broadcasting trees (one to many).
+It exports a WebSockets based JsonRPC API.

 What is Kurento
 ---------------